 Some good news!
 Not all big business is behaving badly.
 Selfridges, the major UK department store, has banned all plastic bottles as part of its "Project Ocean" campaign.

 - Bottled waters cost, on average, around 10,000 times more than filtered tap water

-- Political control: The public water supply companies are answerable to their political masters, and indirectly to us, the consumers.
-It is through this control process that the quality of tap water has improved on average year on year.
 The bottled water providers are, however, only answerable to their shareholders, and as such, may have less respect for us, the consumers.

 If you know someone who drinks a lot of bottled water try to help them kick the habit by buying them a kitchen water filter for their birthday.

-You can buy entry level units for less than £30 on websites like www.uk-water-filters.co.uk.
+You can buy entry level units for less than £30 on websites like this one.
 Or if they really want to go to town get a reverse osmosis water filter.
 Anyone who has tasted the water from one of these filters is unlikely to ever want to go back to the bad habit that is bottled water.